 Stay on track with the latest security requirements by checking off all the items on this list.

-Use the University recommended free anti-virus (McAfee) and anti-malware software to run a full scan of your computer at least once a month.
+Use the University recommended free anti-virus (Sophos Intercept X with EDR) and anti-malware software to run a full scan of your computer at least once a month.
 Make sure you have the latest version of the software, your virus definitions are set to update automatically, and on-access scanning is enabled.
 Beware of fake anti-virus software and other rogue programs.
 Always download software from reputable sources.

 Enable automatic updates and receive critical patches as soon as they are released.
 To keep your computer's operating system up-to-date, go to: